-Significant progress for Hoboken’s continuous, public waterfront park, first proposed by FBW in 1990, will be made in 2023
+Significant progress for Hoboken’s continuous, public waterfront park, first proposed by FBW in 1990, will be made in 2024-2025

 The Fund for a Better Waterfront (FBW) first proposed the concept for a contiguous, public park along Hoboken’s Hudson River shoreline in 1990 before any development had taken place along the waterfront.
 Major progress was achieved early on, in the 1990s, with the creation of Sinatra Park and then the parks at the South Waterfront, adding over 12 acres of public open space to this densely populated urban community.

-On August 3, Hoboken Mayor Ravi Bhalla announced that Gov. Murphy had secured $100 million in New Jersey’s state budget for the Hudson River Rebuild by Design project that is being managed by the New Jersey Department of Environmental Protection.
+On August 3, 2022, Hoboken Mayor Ravi Bhalla announced that Gov. Murphy had secured $100 million in New Jersey’s state budget for the Hudson River Rebuild by Design project that is being managed by the New Jersey Department of Environmental Protection.
 These funds will pay for the construction of the park at the Weehawken Cove that includes a concealed flood wall built into the park design.

 This Rebuild by Design project began in 2013 with a $230 million federal grant designated primarily to protect against flood surges similar to what occurred during Superstorm Sandy in 2012.
 The flood walls are being constructed at the low-lying south end of Hoboken extending into Jersey City and the north end extending into Weehawken.
 Most of the $100 million will cover increased costs for the surge protection measures.

 The most constricted portion of the waterfront is at Union Dry Dock.
 Since 2017, Mayor Bhalla and FBW with the support of the Hoboken community, have fought plans by NY Waterway and NJ Transit to locate a refueling and repair facility at this site that the ferry company had acquired that year.
-Last year, the mayor announced that a settlement had been reached with NY Waterway and the Governor’s office that will allow the City to acquire the Union Dry Dock property for a park.
-This 3-acre park will connect the Skateboard Park to Maxwell Place Park and complete the final portion of Hoboken’s Hudson River Waterfront Walkway.
-The City’s acquisition of this site will be paid for primarily through Hoboken’s Open Space Trust Fund.
+In 2021, the mayor announced that a settlement had been reached with NY Waterway and the Governor’s office that will allow the City to acquire the Union Dry Dock property for a park.

 The key to the success of Hoboken’s waterfront is that the park be fully connected from the Hoboken Terminal up to the Weehawken Cove.
 This has been the basis for FBW’s advocacy for the past three decades.